alexa/alexa-auto-sdk/builder/README.md

 | QNX AArch64                | `qnx7arm64`     |
 | QNX x86-64                 | `qnx7x86-64`    |

->**Note**: Using The Alexa Auto SDK Builder to build the Alexa Auto SDK for macOS targets is not currently supported.
+>**Note**: Using the Alexa Auto SDK Builder to build the Alexa Auto SDK for macOS targets is not currently supported.

 For all other targets/toolchains, please refer to the files `meta-aac-builder/conf/machine/*.conf`.
 Those targets are provided by default for Poky-based Linux systems: